WHAT KINDS OF CASES DOES THE GEORGIA INNOCENCE PROJECT ACCEPT?

 Representation Stage – During the representation stage, we become your attorneys and represent you in court, generally in a limited capacity.
 This may be to litigate DNA issues or for other specific reasons.
 We generally draft and file motions, and appear in court on your behalf.
 Sometimes we work with volunteer attorneys who represent you or who help us.
 We may also conduct intensive, complex investigations and work with the media or government officials to advocate on your behalf and educate the public about your case within the broader context of systemic criminal legal reform and innocence-related issues.
 This stage takes at least 2 years, often longer.

 WHAT IF I AM APPLYING FROM ALABAMA?

 GIP no longer accepts cases from Alabama.
 From 2007 to mid-2019, GIP accepted cases from Alabama.
 However, in mid-2019, GIP made the difficult decision that we were no longer going to accept any new Alabama clients.
 GIP’s Alabama Fellow works to assist our late-stage Alabama clients whose cases pre-dated GIP’s decision to transition out of Alabama.

 WITH WHOM WILL GIP COMMUNICATE ABOUT MY CASE?

-We will always talk with you about your case.
-We prefer to communicate with you in writing so that we have a record for your file, but also accept and/or make approved legal phone calls.
+We will always communicate with you about your case.
+We prefer to correspond with you in writing so that we have a record for your file, but we may also accept and/or make approved legal phone calls.
 Unfortunately, due to budget constraints, we cannot at this time accept collect calls from prison, and it is our policy to not knowingly accept calls made from cell phones within prison.

-We will provide non-confidential status updates to one person about your case if your case is in the litigation stage and you give us permission in writing to speak with that person.
+We will give non-confidential status updates to one person about your case if your case is in the representation stage and you give us written permission to speak with that person.
 You can revoke that permission at any time.
-Because GIP has many clients who are seeking help, we encourage you and your family to be patient and not call or write us unless absolutely necessary.
+Because GIP has many applicants and clients who are seeking help, we encourage you and your family to be patient and not call or write us unless absolutely necessary.